Waller, Goedert lead Week 7 fantasy football tight end rankings

 MIAMI, Oct.
 21 (UPI) -- Darren Waller, Dallas Goedert, Travis Kelce, Hunter Henry and Mark Andrews lead my Week 7 fantasy football tight end rankings for 2021.

 T.J.
-Hockenson, Tyler Higbee, Noah Fant, Kyle Pitts and Ricky Seals-Jones round out my Top 10 options for Week 7.
+Hockenson, Tyler Higbee, Kyle Pitts, Ricky Seals-Jones and Robert Tonyan round out my Top 10 options for Week 7.
 Ross Dwelley and Zach Ertz are among my top tight end streamers.

 Dawson Knox, Dalton Schultz, Jared Cook, Tyler Conklin, Pat Freiermuth and Dan Arnold are among the players who should be out of your starting lineup, as their teams serve Week 7 byes.